-On this episode of Drugwatch Radio, I am joined by Dr. Michael Carome, director of the Health Research Group (HG) at the public advocacy group Public Citizen.
+On this episode of Drugwatch Podcast, I am joined by Dr. Michael Carome, director of the Health Research Group (HG) at the public advocacy group Public Citizen.
 Public Citizen is a voice for the people in the nation’s capital and has been fighting for the interests of the American people since 1971.

 The nonprofit watchdog group’s main goal: “To ensure that all citizens are represented in the halls of power.”